OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/sia/cpcs.md

 ---
 title: cpcs
-description: This documentation page provides information on how to use cpcs, a feature of OpenBB's finance software, to get and display the number of companies per country in a specific sector.
+description: "This documentation page provides information on how to use cpcs, a feature" of OpenBB's finance software, to get and display the number of companies per country in a specific sector.
 Multiple parameters are available to allow customised queries.
   Source code links are also provided.